openedx-unsupported/devstack/docs/workflow.rst

 #.
 Activate your devstack virtualenv.
 See the main Getting Started instructions if you don't already have one.
 #.
 Launch your service in a clean state:

    #.
-Run ``make lms-down lms-pull lms-up`` to halt any running services and remove their containers, pull the latest disk images, and launch your service.
+Run ``make dev.remove-containers dev.pull.lms dev.up.lms`` to halt any running services and remove their containers, pull the latest disk images, and launch your service.
    #.
-Optionally, watch ``make lms-logs`` to follow the logs.
+Optionally, watch ``make dev.logs.lms`` to follow the logs.
 This lets you see when the service finishes coming up, and prints the port it is listening on.

       - Your service is up when you see a block of messages that looks like the following::